ait-cs-IaaS/pps-frontend-logs-monitor/README.md

     http://localhost:3000
     ```

 **Note:** This project is currently in development and not the final production version.
-Enhance your monitoring capabilities with the **pps-frontend-logs-monitor** React project, providing a centralized view of activities across your entire infrastructure powered by Flask backend services.